TritonDataCenter/node-manta/docs/man/msync.md

 SYNOPSIS
 --------

-`muntar` -f tarfile [OPTION...]
-PATH...
+`msync` LOCAL\_PATH MANTA\_PATH

+`msync` -r MANTA\_PATH LOCAL\_PATH

 DESCRIPTION
 -----------

-The muntar utility extracts the contents of a tar file and creates the corresponding objects in the path specified.
-If the destination directories do not exist, they are created.
+The msync utility synchronizes the contents of a directory between a local filesystem and manta.
+By default a local directory will be uploaded to Manta.
+Using the `-r` flag will reverse the operation, downloading an entire Manta directory.

+Like rsync, msync will skip files already on the destination by checking the size (or alternatively the md5 sum).

 EXAMPLES
 --------

-    $ muntar ./shakespeare/ ~~/stor/plays/shakespeare
+    $ msync ./shakespeare/ ~~/stor/plays/shakespeare
     building source file list...
     source file list built, 1222 files found /fbulsara/stor/plays/shakespeare/index.html... not found, adding to sync list (1/1222)